tiancaiamao/middleware/README.md

 API in [godoc](http://godoc.org/github.com/tiancaiamao/middleware)

 The trick played here is that context is hiden in ResponseWriter.
-So, one can write standard http.Handler as normal and get the context as need, in this way:
+So, one can write standard http.Handler as usual and get the context as need, in this way:

 	func HelloWorld(w http.ResponseWriter, r *http.Request) {